THE 5 BEST PLACES TO ROAM IN SEDONA

-The red-rock landscape of Sedona, Arizona is nothing short of incredible.
-It’s also an overlander’s dream, with accessible but challenging off roading terrain and unbeatable views of steep canyons, vortexes, spires, and star-filled skies.
-The perfect place to pitch your ROAM Roof Top Tent.
+From vortexes to steep canyons, Sedona is a hot spot for exploration.
+Sedona features accessible but challenging off roading terrain and unbeatable views of spires and star-filled skies.
+It's an ideal location to pitch your ROAM Roof Top Tent.

 We've compiled a list of some of our favorite places to off-road in Sedona accompanied by some great dispersed camping spots.

 The Outlaw Trail is popular due to its proximity to town and its 6.4 point to point drive with dispersed camping access.
 With sprawling views of red rocks, and challenging terrain, The Outlaw Trail feels remote.
 It also boasts Native American cliff dwellings at the Honanki Heritage Site.
 Because this is one of Sedona’s most scenic and diverse routes it can also tend to be busy, so don’t expect to be far away from the typical Pink Jeeps and other tourist shenanigans.
 Post activities park at one of the many dispersed camping spots off of F.S.
 525, also known as Loy Butte Road.